HOME > Sustainability > Governance:Corporate Governance

 100% 5 times/5 times

-Kouji Kawahara Outside Director 100% 5 times/5 times
+Ryo Kawakami Outside Directors 100% 5 times/5 times

-Akira Murakoshi Outside Director 100% 5 times/5 times
+Yasuo Kitani Outside Directors 100% 5 times/5 times

 About Outside Directors

-As of June 27, 2023, the Board of Directors consists of 11 members, including six Inside Directors and five Outside Directors, and the ratio of Outside Directors is 45%.
-We will continue to strengthen the supervision of management and improve management transparency and fairness.
-In addition, in order to ensure appropriate corporate governance, we have established our own standards regarding the independence of Outside Directors, stipulating qualification and independence standards for them.
-These standards are used for appointing Outside Directors.
-Also, all of the Outside Directors are designated as Independent Officers as defined by the rules of the Tokyo Stock Exchange, Inc. (TSE), and are reported to TES as such.
+As of June 25, 2025, the Board of Directors consists of 12 members, including six Inside Directors and six Outside Directors, a ratio of Outside Directors of 50%.
+We will continue to strengthen the supervision of management and improve transparency and fairness.
+In order to ensure appropriate corporate governance, we have also established our own standards regarding the independence of Outside Directors, stipulating qualification and independence standards for their appointment.
+All Outside Directors are designated as Independent Directors as defined by the rules of the Tokyo Stock Exchange, and are reported to the Exchange as such.

-Candidates for Directors will be selected from inside and outside the Company based on standards for selection of Directors as described below, considering the diversity and balance of the Board of Directors (including gender and internationality), after careful deliberation by the Nomination Committee.
+Candidate Directors, whether selected from inside or outside the Group, shall be decided upon careful deliberation by the Nominating Committee based on standards for selection of Directors as stipulated below, taking into account the diversity and balance of the Board (including gender and international experience).

 • Must be in good condition both physically and mentally.